-Making Leaders: The Importance of Establishing Thought Leadership for Franchise Brand Executives
+The Importance of Establishing Thought Leadership

-As a franchise brand executive, having a reputation as an industry thought leader can catapult your brand to levels you never imagined, however, you will be visible to the world and what you say and do are fodder for followers and detractors alike.
+As a franchise brand executive, having a reputation as an industry thought leader can catapult your brand to levels you never imagined; however, you will be visible to the world and what you say and do are fodder for followers and detractors alike.
 In today’s highly-charged climate, it’s worth thinking about.
 So, it’s important to ask yourself if you really want to be a public figure and thought leader before you decide to pursue this strategy.

 How can thought leadership help my franchise brand?